hmil/ng-vacuum/docs/docs/component-test.md

 }
 ```

-The sample component uses the global `console` object, injected using an [`InjectionToken`](#TODO), to give this tutorial a bit more uumpf.
+The sample component uses the global `console` object, injected using an [`InjectionToken`](https://angular.io/api/core/InjectionToken), to give this tutorial a bit more uumpf.

 ## Scaffolding

-It is good practice to create a [Page object model](#TODO) for component tests.
+It is good practice to create a [page object](https://angular.io/guide/testing#use-a-page-object) for component tests.
 The page object abstracts away the selectors to access elements rendered by the template and exposes a nice interface for the tests.

 NgVcuum provides a utility class to simplify the setup of the page object